DesertFrogSolutions/AcronymApiDemo/README.md

 - [Koa](https://github.com/koajs/koa) (`koa`)

 > *Note* - Neither the PostgreSQL backend nor the web server implementations are configured to be production-ready.
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+For more information, reach out to the team at [desert.frog.solutions@gmail.com](mailto:desert.frog.solutions@gmail.com) or [desertfrogsolutions.com](https://desertfrogsolutions.com)

 ## Install & Initialize PostgreSQL DB